This post is about the Jewish month of Shvat, as it relates to The Chazak Plan: A 12 Month Journey to Spiritual Strength.

 “Is there an area of my life which has become unbalanced and excessive, which at the very least wastes my time?
 How will I rein it in and regain control?”

-“What would I like to do with the new time or money I free up?”
+“What would I like to do with the new time I free up?”

 Take care and may God grant us success in the coming month,